Los Angeles Almanac Logo

 In 1911, the position of women police officers in Los Angeles was placed under Civil Service control.
 By October 1912, there were three policewomen and three police matrons in the Department.

-Mrs. Wells’ appointment prompted nationwide publicity, and by 1916, her efforts in promoting the need for female officers resulted in the hiring of policewomen in 16 other cities and in several foreign countries.
-She was also instrumental in organizing the International Policewomen’s Association in 1915.
+By 1916, Wells’ efforts to promote the need for female police officers led to the appointment of policewomen in 16 other U.S. cities and in several foreign countries.
+She also helped to organize the International Policewomen’s Association.

 * Two other women were designated as police officers prior to Officer Wells.
 In 1891, the Chicago Police Department gave Marie Owens a police badge, powers of arrest and the title of Detective Sergeant.
 However, her duties were restricted solely to enforcing child labor laws and, unlike Wells, was not able to exercise the full authority of other Chicago police officers.
 In 1908, in Portland, Oregon, Lola Baldwin was hired as a “female detective to perform police service.”
 She served as “Superintendent of the Women’s Auxiliary to the Police Department for the Protection of Girls.”
 Baldwin's duties were focused on crime prevention and social work rather than law enforcement.
 She did not wear a uniform or carry a weapon or work from a police facility.
 LAPD Officer Wells, by contrast, was the first U.S. woman to wear a police badge and uniform and exercise the full powers of a police officer, equal to those of her male counterparts.